 Can I take a self-directed distance learning course?

-You are permitted to take one or two courses by correspondence per term.
-If a correspondence course puts you into overload during the fall and winter terms you will be required to pay additional tuition fees for the course.
-More information about correspondence courses is available on our self-directed distance learning page.
+You are permitted to take one or two self-directed distance learning courses per term.
+If a self-directed distance learning course puts you into overload during the fall and winter terms you will be required to pay additional tuition fees for the course.
+More information about self-directed learning courses is available on our self-directed distance learning page.

 This is my second year at Mount Allison and I have completed prerequisites for a course.
 Why can't I register?